Don't worry Senator Cornyn. Your pooch is safe with me (ASIAN 258)

 Next time someone attacks you as a racist, just cite a few ancient Chinese texts.
-Preferably out of context.
-It will help you establish their "mentality."
+Out of context.
+It will help you establish our "mentality."

 If you want, I can dig up a recipe for mashed dog à la winter melon.
 That will supply evidence that all Asians have eaten dog every day since time immemorial.
 You can ignore the fact that the recipe was from the fifteenth century, or for rich people.
 No American needs to know that it was supposed to revive tired people on hot summer days before air-conditioning and Starbucks.

 I would, however, urge you to suppress information.
 The New York Times did a bad thing recently.
-Its editors undercut stereotypes by publishing a video about the Yulin Festival, or the notorious dog and lychee feast in Guizhou.
+Its editors undercut stereotypes about Chinese eating by publishing a video about the Yulin Festival, or the notorious dog and lychee feast in Guizhou.
 In late June, out-of-town agitators fly in from Shanghai and Beijing.
 They are louder than A.O.C., and they don’t even practice social distancing.
 Some people think these activists learned their tactics from South Korea, where there are memorial services for murdered dogs.
-I'm happy to refer you to a few websites that President Trump should close down.
+I'm happy to refer you to a few websites that the U.S. should close down.
 This is war, and it’s time to dehumanize!